Norilsk Nickel: Operations

 The company's revenue in 2020 reached $15.5 billion, with net profits of $3.6 billion.

 Formed 250 million years ago during the eruption of the Siberian Traps igneous province (STIP), the Norilsk-Talnakh nickel deposits are the largest nickel-copper-palladium deposits in the world.
 The STIP disgorged over 1 million cubic kilometers of lava, a large portion of it through a series of flat-lying lava conduits below Norilsk and the Talnakh Mountains.
 The Siberian Traps are considered to be responsible for the late-Permian mass extinction event.

 The district's first mineral resources were discovered in the 1840s when Alexander von Middendorff's expedition found the local coal deposits.
 In the 1860s, Friedrich Schmidt described the coal and surface copper ore found in the field that would later be called Norilsk 1.
 In the early days of the Soviet Union, Nikolay Urvantsev's expeditions revealed several industrially significant deposits.
 The 1930s saw the construction of the Norilsk Mining and Metallurgy Combine, which remains the pillar of local industry to date.
 The fields are located along the deep Norilsk-Khatanga Fault, and most mining operations employ underground methods.
 The area is believed to hold around 35% of the world's known nickel reserves, as well as 10% of its copper, 15% of its cobalt, and 40% of its platinum-group metals.
 The district's fields are divided into two clusters: the Norilsk Cluster in the southwest and the Talnakh Cluster in the northeast.

-In 2022 Norilsk Nickel reiterated its output guidance for the year and said that operations remain uninterrupted.
-In the first update since the invasion of Ukraine, the miner said first-quarter nickel production increased 10% year-on-year to 52,000 tons.
+In 2022, Norilsk Nickel reiterated its output guidance for the year and said that operations remain uninterrupted.
+In the first update since the invasion of Ukraine, the miner reported that first-quarter nickel production increased 10% year-over-year to 52,000 tons.
 Palladium output declined 8% to 706,000 ounces and platinum fell by 12% to 163,000 ounces, but only from a higher-than-normal level a year ago.

 Norilsk Ore Cluster

 The cluster is located below Norilsk's city center and to the south of it, in the north-eastern part of the Norilsk Geological Basin.
 In 2021, Norilsk Nickel estimated the mineral reserves of the cluster at 156.6 million tonnes of ore, 400,000 tonnes of nickel, 600,000 tonnes of copper, and 25.6 million troy ounces of platinum-group metals.
-The rights to some of the cluster's deposits belong to Russian Platinum, but the corporation is unable to start mining because Nornickel, which controls the remote area's infrastructure, is blocking access.
+The rights to some of the cluster's deposits belong to Russian Platinum.
+Still, the corporation is unable to start mining because Nornickel, which controls the remote area's infrastructure, is blocking access.
 The two conflicting parties have a protracted history of negotiating a joint mining enterprise.